 We are grateful for the generous support of the many individuals, trusts and foundations that make our work possible.

-We particularly appreciate the significant ongoing support from the Limb Family Foundation, Mullum Trust, the Garry White Foundation, Lord Mayor’s Charitable Foundation, Paddy Pallin Foundation and the Curlew Fund, a sub-fund of the Australian Communities Foundation.
+We particularly appreciate the significant ongoing support from the Mullum Trust, the Garry White Foundation, Lord Mayor’s Charitable Foundation, Paddy Pallin Foundation and the Curlew Fund, a sub-fund of the Australian Communities Foundation.

-Responsibility for electoral comment in Australia is by Andrew Cox, 88b Station St, Fairfield Vic 3078.
+Responsibility for electoral comment in Australia is by Andrew Cox, S305-60 Leicester St, Carlton Vic 3052.
 Comments are made on behalf of the Invasive Species Council Inc. ABN 27 101 522 829.